karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 ## Brittleness ##
 A good place to start is to explain *what is an effective test?* At a high level I consider an effective test one which is explicit and not brittle.

 We could simply define a brittle test as one which fails often, but that isn't quite right.
 A test should only be considered brittle, which is bad, when it fails due to unrelated changes.
-As you make changes to your code, you should have a good idea of which tests it'll break and which it won't.
+As you make changes to your code, which tests will break the code and which ones won't.
 But you do want tests to break!
 There's nothing worse than having a bunch of unit tests, making a change to your code, expecting one of more tests to fail, yet everything still passes.

 Let's look at some properties of good tests which help reduce brittleness.

 ### Tests should be fast ###

 Before we look at anything else, your tests need to be fast.
 This might seem like an odd thing to start with, but slow tests are nearly worthless.
-The best way we have to identify brittle tests is to run our tests often as we make changes.
+The best way we have to identify brittle tests, is to run our tests often as we make changes.
 It's generally a sign that something's wrong when small changes break a lot of tests.
 When you only run your tests after making large/numerous changes, it becomes harder to tell whether a test is brittle or not.
 Running our tests often is paramount to identifying and resolving brittle tests.
 Having quick tests is paramount to running them often.

 I don't have any hard rules on how often you should run your tests, or how long your tests will take.
 I can tell you that there's a direct relation between the two - the quicker your tests, the more likely you are to run them often.
 I can also tell you that a test that takes a second is a long test.